Vitamins That Fight Fungal Infection (What You Need to Know)

 Vitamin A is a fat-soluble vitamin commonly used to treat complications of many diseases. it is also used to treat vision impairment and improve fertility.

-Vitamin A could help fight fungal infections due to its effect on the body’s natural defenses.
+Help fight fungal infections due to their effect on the body’s natural defenses.
 The vitamin is important for maintaining the health of the mucous barriers in the vagina.

-Vitamin A is also involved in the production and the proper functioning of white blood cells.
+It is involved in the production and the proper functioning of white blood cells.
 White blood cells are important cells of the immune system that protect the body against infectious diseases.

 Sources of Vitamin A

 - Pink grapefruit